-HIST-5B WORLD CIVILIZATIONS 3.0 UNITS
+HIST-5B WORLD CIVILIZATIONS 3.0 UNITS Transferable to CSU/UC

 This course covers the experience of all the world's people from the early modern era to the present.
 Emphasis is upon the interaction of people with the environment based upon the development of technology and conflicts between traditional systems and new(er) orders.
 (L)